rentruewang/mind/intelligence/problem.md

 0. (Simplify) Maybe simplify the problem first.
 Preserve and isolate the relevant parts.
 1. (Retrieve) Enumerate some instances you know, whether it being concrete or symbolic, or a simplified version of the problem.
 2. (Simulate) Do simulation in the head, maybe extrapolate or use extreme cases, assemble solutions from known primitivevs.
-3. (Verify) Check if the solution is working.
+3. (Verify) Check if the solution is working, symbolically or experiments.
 If not, maybe restart.
 Compare to things we know.
 4. (Aggregate) Find common pattern across different instances, or derive at a result symbolically.
 5. (Update) Update hypothesis / world models.